-Course Objective: The present course is focused or n Course Outcomes: After completion of this course, efficient use of computer languages for solving phy sics students will be able to understand the various numerical problems/Formulae using different numerical method ods in methods used in simulation and modelling in Physics.
-The FORTRAN. students are also able to match the experimental results in physics with theory using these numerical tools.
+Course Objective: The present course is focused on Course Outcomes: After completion of this course, efficient use of computer languages for solving students will be able to understand the various physics problems/ Formulae using different numerical numerical methods used in simulation and modelling methods in FORTRAN. in Physics.
+The students are also able to match the experimental results in physics with theory using these numerical tools.